EMPOWERCARE EU funding

 The project will address the issues facing the care of our ageing population.
 It will combine the work of several existing and tested partner solutions from across the 2 Seas area and ensure that older people are at the forefront of improved technology and better cared for within their communities.

-In Kent the tested solution is the ESTHER philosophy, which was adopted in Kent in 2016 to promote a positive culture that is person-centred, open, inclusive and empowering.
+- keep the ESTHER philosophy at the heart of the project.
+The ESTHER philosophy was adopted in Kent in 2016 as it promotes a positive culture that is person-centred, open, inclusive and empowering.

 The project is a cross-border partnership involving 13 organisations from across the UK, France, Belgium and the Netherlands.
 The project has been approved and funded by the Interreg 2 Seas Programme (co-funded by the European Regional Development Fund) and has a budget of more than €7 million.